nathanleclaire/blog/source/_posts/2014-04-19-5-angularjs-antipatterns-and-pitfalls.markdown

 1. Not having a dot in your `ng-model` (or other places you need it!)
 2. Extreme overuse of event broadcasting and listening (`$emit`, `$broadcast`, `$on`)
 3. Too much stuff in controllers
-4. Misunderstading or misusing isolate scope
+4. Misunderstanding or misusing isolate scope
 5. Using the outside world instead of doing things the Angular way

 # 1. Not having a dot in your `ng-model` (or other places you need it!)